Production IT systems should be

 Work that transfers back

 I do not aim to become the permanent owner.
-The output should help your team run, change, and explain the system.
+When my engagement ends, your team can run, change, and explain the system without me.